boguss1225/Store-POS/README.md

 # Store Point of Sale
  Desktop Point of Sale app built with electron\
+  **This is modified local only version**

   **Modified:**
  Modified to PHP version by Boguss\
  - dollar version
  - using MySQL
  - using XAMPP
  - settlement print it added ( settlement = from 17:00 to next day 16:59)
+ - multiple PCs can be connected through IP address of main computer with main DB

   **Features:**

 - Can be used by multiple PC's on a network with one central database.